Can't Stop the Music

 Can't Stop the Music is a 1980 American musical comedy film directed by Nancy Walker in her only directed featured film.
 Written by Allan Carr and Bronté Woodard, the film is a pseudo-biography of the 1970s disco group the Village People loosely based on the actual story of how the group formed.
-The film also stars Valerie Perrine, Caitlyn Jenner in her film debut, Steve Guttenberg, Paul Sand, Tammy Grimes, June Havoc, Barbara Rush, Altovise Davis, Marilyn Sokol and The Ritchie Family in their only film.
+The film also stars Valerie Perrine, Caitlyn Jenner in her film debut, Steve Guttenberg, Paul Sand, Tammy Grimes, June Havoc, Barbara Rush, Altovise Davis, Marilyn Sokol, and The Ritchie Family in their only film.

 Produced by Thorn EMI Screen Entertainment (formerly EMI Films), distributed by independent distributor Associated Film Distribution (AFD), the film was released after disco's peak.
 It received largely negative reviews from critics and was a box office bomb.
 Alongside Xanadu, Can't Stop the Music is known for inspiring the creation of the Golden Raspberry Awards, winning the first Razzies for Worst Picture and Worst Screenplay at the 1st Golden Raspberry Awards.

 Plot

-Songwriter Jack Morell (a reference to Village People creator Jacques Morali) quits his job at a local record store after countless insults and demands by his tough-minded boss and gets a break DJing at local disco Saddle Tramps.
-His roommate Samantha "Sam" Simpson, a supermodel newly retired at the peak of her success, attends the disco one night.
-While avoiding advances from the sleazy owner Benny Murray, she sees the crowd's response to a song that he composed for her ("Samantha") and agrees to help him obtain a record deal.
-Her ex-boyfriend Steve Waits, president of Marrakech Records (a reference to Village People record label Casablanca Records), is more interested in rekindling their romantic relationship than in Jack's music (and more interested in taking business calls than in wooing Samantha), but agrees to listen to a demo.
+Songwriter Jack Morell quits his job at a local record store to escape his tough-minded boss and gets a break DJing at a disco called Saddle Tramps.
+His roommate Samantha "Sam" Simpson, a retired supermodel, attends the disco one night.
+While avoiding advances from the sleazy owner Benny Murray, the crowd's response to a song that he composed for her ("Samantha") convinces her to help him obtain a record deal.
+Her ex-boyfriend Steve Waits, president of Marrakech Records, is more interested in rekindling their romantic relationship than in Jack's music but listens to a demo.

-Deeming Jack's vocals inadequate, Sam recruits neighbor and Saddle Tramps waiter/go-go boy Felipe Rose (the Indian), fellow model David "Scar" Hodo (the construction worker, who daydreams of stardom in the solo number "I Love You to Death"), and Randy Jones (the cowboy) on the streets of Greenwich Village, offering dinner in return for their participation.
-Meanwhile, Sam's former agent Sydney Channing orders her long-suffering personal assistant, Girl Friday Lulu Brecht, to attend, hoping to lure back the star.
-Ron White, a lawyer from St. Louis, is mugged by an elderly woman en route to deliver a cake that Sam's sister sent and arrives disconcerted.
+Deeming Jack's vocals inadequate, Sam recruits neighbor and Saddle Tramps waiter/go-go boy Felipe Rose (the Indian), fellow model David "Scar" Hodo (the construction worker, who daydreams of stardom in the solo number "I Love You to Death"), and Randy Jones (the cowboy) on the streets of Greenwich Village, offering dinner to obtain their participation.
+Sam's former agent Sydney Channing orders her long-suffering Girl Friday Lulu Brecht to attend, hoping to lure back the star.
+Ron White, a lawyer from St. Louis, is mugged by an elderly woman while delivering a cake from Sam's sister.
 Brecht gives Jack drugs, which unnerves him when her friend, fellow model and dancer Alicia Edwards, brings singing cop Ray Simpson (the policeman), but Jack records the quartet on "Magic Night".
-Ron, pawed all night by the man-hungry Brecht, is overwhelmed by the culture shock of it all and leaves.
+Ron, pawed all night by the man-hungry Brecht, is overwhelmed by culture shock and leaves.